cl-fui/subtext/README.md

  - contexts dictate how text looks and user input is handled;
  - subtexts provide environments for contexts.

 Contexts are relatively light - the system works fine with tens of thousands of them.
-They can be created on the fly and printed to a subtext stream much like ordinary text - or created in advanced and composed separately.
+They can be created on the fly and printed to a subtext stream much like ordinary text - or created in advance and composed separately.
 They can allow the user to edit them freely - or enforce specific rules and bind keys to commands.
-Text around them can be likewise edited - think of a note-taking application or a spreadsheet, but more free-form.
+They can be embedded inside other contexts.
+Text around them can be likewise editable (or not) - think of a note-taking application or a spreadsheet, but more free-form.

 In practice, SubText may be used to create a simple screen with a couple of live 'buttons', like the demo front page, or a sophisticated system like a Lisp source editor, where contexts are directly bound to nested sexps.

-## And visually?
+## Is it GTK only?

 GTK was selected as the backbone of SubText (although it could be moved elsewhere) because it may be the easiest way to output decent-looking subpixel-antialiased type.
+This works well for the desktop paradigm.

-Since SubText is GTK, anything you can do with GTK you can do with SubText.
-In fact, menus, buttons and other GTK widgets can be dropped right into the text buffer - although that may not be constructive!
+A lightweight console version is envisioned for embedded/minimal scenarios.

 ## Status